 Recognition Technologies.
 Technologies, including application of statistical probability to data sets, that attempt to recognize or make assumptions about users and devices (e.g., that a user of multiple devices is the same user).

 Tracking Technologies Usage.
 We may use Tracking Technologies for a variety of purposes, including:

 Targeting Related.
 We may use Tracking Technologies to deliver content relevant to your interests on our Web Sites and third-party sites based on how you interact with our content.
 This includes using Tracking Technologies to understand the usefulness to you of the content that has been delivered to you.

-Third Party Tracking and “Do Not Track.”
+Third Party Tracking, Tracking Technology Choices and “Do Not Track.”

 Contact Us.
 Please note that information submitted to the Web Sites via a “contact us” or other similar customer inquiry function may not receive a response.
-We will not use the information provided by you in a customer inquiry communication to contact you for marketing purposes unrelated to your request unless you agree otherwise.

 (a) When You Request Information From or Provide Information to Third Parties.
 You may be presented with an option on our Web Sites to receive certain information and/or marketing offers directly from third parties or to have us send certain information to third parties or give them access to it.
 If you choose to do so, your Personal Information and other information may be disclosed to such third parties and all information you disclose will be subject to the third-party privacy policies and practices of such third parties.

 (b) Third Parties Providing Services on Our Behalf.
 We may use third-party vendors to perform certain services on behalf of us or the Web Sites, such as hosting the Web Sites, designing and/or operating the Web Sites’ features, tracking the Web Sites’ activities and analytics, and enabling us to send you special offers or perform other administrative services.
 We may provide these vendors with access to user information, including Device Identifiers and Personal Information, to carry out the services they are performing for you or for us.